jaibhasin/orbit-ai-brain/README.md

 **Orbit is a source-backed recall layer for meetings and decisions.**

 It joins Google Meets, watches meeting chat, captures live meeting transcripts, stores organizational memory, and makes that memory queryable through AI agents.
-The current bootstrap control plane is a WhatsApp agent backed by FastAPI, browser automation, OpenAI, Deepgram live STT, and an optional Postgres + pgvector memory layer.
+The current bootstrap control plane is a WhatsApp agent backed by FastAPI, browser automation, OpenAI, Deepgram live STT, and an optional Postgres-backed storage layer.

 The product thesis is narrower than "a WhatsApp bot": Orbit is trying to answer what was decided, why, and what source evidence backs that answer.
 WhatsApp is the fastest shell around that workflow today, not the moat.